kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/01-wise-business-basics/articles/05-can-i-send-from-a-business-bank-account/content.md

+# Wise Business basics
-# Can I send from a business bank account?
+## Can I send from a business bank account?
 Yes, as long as you have a Wise Business account.
 Unfortunately, we can’t accept payments from business bank accounts if you only have a personal Wise account.

 **Tip:** Open a Wise Business account to send money from business bank accounts.